chinsiang99/learning-system-design/13.databases/README.md

 - Normalization **increases the complexity of the write operations**.
 - Denormalization **simplifies read operations but can make write operations more complex**.

+# In-Memory Database vs. On-Disk Database
+In-memory databases and on-disk databases are two types of database systems designed for storing and managing data, but they fundamentally differ in how and where they store their data.
+Understanding these differences is key to choosing the right type of database for a specific application or workload.

+## In-Memory Database (IMDB)

+### Storage Mechanism:
+- Data Storage: Primarily stores data in the **main memory (RAM)** of the server.
+- Persistence: **Some in-memory databases can persist data on disk**, but the **primary data access and manipulation happen in memory**.

+### Performance:
+- Speed: **Offers high performance and low latency, as accessing data in RAM is significantly faster than disk access**.
+- Efficiency: Especially **efficient for read-heavy operations and complex, real-time computations**.

+### Use Cases:
+- Real-Time Analytics: Ideal for applications that **require real-time analysis and reporting**.
+- Caching: Commonly **used for caching where quick data retrieval is crucial**.
+- Session Storage: Used in web applications for **session management**.

+### Limitations:
+- Cost: Generally **more expensive due to the high cost of RAM**.
+- Scalability: Scaling **large volumes of data can be challenging and costly**.
+- Data Volatility: **In the event of power loss or system crash, data stored only in memory can be lost** unless the database is designed with persistence mechanisms.

+### Examples of In-Memory Databases
+1. Redis:

+A widely used in-memory data store, often employed as a distributed cache, message broker, and for quick read/write operations.
+Redis supports various data structures such as strings, hashes, lists, sets, and sorted sets.

+2. Memcached:

+A high-performance, distributed memory caching system, originally intended for speeding up dynamic web applications by alleviating database load.

+3. SAP HANA:

+An in-memory, column-oriented, relational database management system.
+HANA is known for advanced analytics processing, such as OLAP and OLTP processing on the same platform.

+4. Apache Ignite:

+A memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads.

+5. Hazelcast IMDG:

+An in-memory data grid that offers distributed data structures and computing utilities.
+It's often used for scalable caching and in-memory data storage.

+## On-Disk Database
+### Storage Mechanism:
+- Data Storage: Stores data on **persistent disk storage** (**HDD** or **SSD**).
+- Persistence: Data is inherently persistent and does not require additional mechanisms to survive system restarts.

+### Performance:
+- Speed: Generally **slower compared to in-memory databases due to the time required for disk I/O operations**.
+- Suitability: More suited for applications where the speed of data access is less critical.

+### Use Cases:
+- Transactional Systems: Widely used in **transactional applications (OLTP systems), where data persistence is key**.
+- Large Data Sets: Ideal for applications with **large data sets that cannot be cost-effectively stored in memory**.
+- General-Purpose Databases: Most traditional databases (like MySQL, PostgreSQL) are on-disk and cater to a wide range of applications.

+### Limitations:
+- Speed: The speed can be a limiting factor, especially for applications requiring real-time response.
+- I/O Bottlenecks: Performance can be bottlenecked by disk I/O, particularly in high-throughput scenarios.

+### Examples of On-Disk Databases
+1. MySQL:

+One of the most popular open-source relational database management systems.
+MySQL is widely used for web applications and supports a broad array of features.

+2. PostgreSQL:

+An advanced open-source relational database.
+PostgreSQL is known for its robustness, scalability, and support for advanced data types and features.

+3. MongoDB:

+A leading NoSQL database that stores data in JSON-like documents.
+It is designed for ease of development and scaling.

+4. Oracle Database:

+A multi-model database management system known for its feature-rich, enterprise-grade capabilities, widely used in large organizations.

+5. Microsoft SQL Server:

+A relational database management system developed by Microsoft, offering a wide range of data analytics, business intelligence, and transaction processing capabilities.

+6. SQLite:

+A C-language library that implements a small, fast, self-contained, high-reliability SQL database engine.
+It's widely used in applications where an embedded, lightweight database is needed.

+## Key Differences
+1. Data Storage Location:

+- IMDB: Main memory (RAM).
+- On-Disk Database: Persistent disk storage.

+2. Performance:

+- IMDB: Faster read/write operations.
+- On-Disk Database: Slower, depending on disk I/O.

+3. Cost and Scalability:

+- IMDB: Higher cost, scaling large data sets is more challenging.
+- On-Disk Database: More cost-effective for large data volumes.

+4. Data Persistence:

+- IMDB: Requires mechanisms for data durability.
+- On-Disk Database: Inherently persistent.

+5. Use Cases:

+- IMDB: Real-time processing, caching, session storage.
+- On-Disk Database: Transactional systems, large data storage, general-purpose usage.

+Each type of database serves different needs: **in-memory databases are optimal for scenarios requiring rapid data access and processing**, while **on-disk databases are better suited for applications needing reliable data persistence and management of large data volumes**.
+The choice depends on specific application requirements, including performance needs, data size, and persistence considerations.